ahmadfajar/vue3-mdb-docs/docs/components/alert.md

 ### Controlling dismissible alert {class="pt-3"}

 Use the `v-model` directive to create two-way data bindings on the `model-value` property as in `v-model="showAlert"`.
-This is useful to control the dismissible, because when user closes the alert, your variable will be updated.
+This is useful to control the dismissible alert, because when the alert is closed, the variable will be updated.

 ::: BlockVue {title="Controlling Dismissible Alert Example" clientOnly="true" file="./docs/components/scripts/alert.js"}